elie29/validator/README.md

 }
 ```

+## Validated Context

+Once validate is called, we can use validatedContext method in order to retrieve all validated values from the original
+context.

+By default, all keys set in the rules array will be found in the validatedContext array.
+However, if we don't want to append
+non existing keys, we should call appendExistingItemsOnly(true) before validation.

 ## Assertion Integration

 Instead of using assertion key by key, you can validate the whole context and than use [Assertion](https://github.com/beberlei/assert) or [Assert](https://github.com/webmozart/assert) as follow: